hazelgrove/agda-popl17/README.md

    omitted.
 This is part of the effort to make the core calculus easy to extend with confidence.

+- *todo.md* is the short-hand todo list for this formalization effort.

 Assumptions and Represenatation Decisions
 =========================================